Photo by Shutterstock

-If you’ve never heard of this small town in Normandy, you’re probably not alone.
+If you’ve never heard of this small town in Alsace, you’re probably not alone.

-With a population of around 2,000, Saint-Vaast-la-Hougue is a scenic port town that most people outside of France probably haven’t heard of before today despite its close proximity to the westernmost beach where Allied troops landed during the D-Day Invasion 75 years ago.
+Unsurprisingly, most people outside of France likely haven’t heard of Hunspach, despite its close proximity to the Rhine River and the popular tourist towns of Strasbourg, Mulhouse, and Colmar.
 But there are several reasons why it’s worth taking note of this beautiful village.

 For starters, the town retains most of its historic architecture, consisting of black-and-white half-timbered houses that locals often decorate with red geraniums in window boxes.
 But Hunspach won this year’s contest for more than its aesthetic value.
 Located at a crossroads in Europe, it has a fascinating history.

 First documented in 1298, Hunspach has been a part of multiple countries over the centuries.
 In 1619, it came under Swedish administration, but after it was attacked and destroyed in 1633 by imperial troops of the Holy Roman Empire during the Thirty Years War, it was repopulated with Swiss immigrants.
 By 1787, Sweden returned it to France.
 A century later, in 1871, all of Alsace became part of the German empire.
 Even though Alsace returned to France in 1918 at the end of World War I, Germany occupied the region during World War II.

 Hunspach’s most popular attraction, Fort Schoenenbourg, is located about two miles outside of the village in the forest.
 It is one of the largest structures of the Maginot line, a series of fortifications built in the 1930s along the German border to defend France against invasion.
 (While typically open to the public for visits, it is currently closed due to the COVID-19 pandemic.)